PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 12:19:14
+Last updated: 2024-04-08 12:19:47
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw